EkkoSense: 5 steps to maximising data centre performance

 More accessible DCIM

-EkkoSense poses the question – given effective data centre infrastructure is a critical requirement, why do most traditional DCIM suite solutions appear to make it so hard?
+EkkoSense poses the question – given effective data center infrastructure is a critical requirement, why do most traditional DCIM suite solutions appear to make it so hard?

 Next year there will be more priority allocated to accessible approaches that are easier to use and that directly attend to the need to have all the right cooling, power, and space strategies in place.

-Complex DCIM or consultancey-led CFD approaches will give way to SaaS-powered solutions that can provide all the control required to monitor, manage, and maximise data centres.
+Complex DCIM or consultancey-led CFD approaches will give way to SaaS-powered solutions that can provide all the control required to monitor, manage, and maximise data centers.